LiBuchauer/libuchauer.github.io/shortcv.md

 ---
 layout: page
-title: CV
-order: 4
+permalink: /CV
 ---

+#### Lisa Buchauer

+I am professor of Systems Biology of Infectious Diseases at the Department of Infectious Diseases and Intensive Care at Charité - University Medicine, Berlin.

+Previously, I worked as a Senior Computational Biologist and Project Team Lead at immunai, Inc. in Tel Aviv.
+Before that, I was a postdoctoral research fellow at the Weizmann Institute of Science and a PhD student at the German Cancer Research Center.

+As a computational biologist with a background in physics, I develop computational methods for omics data, analyse such data, and build mathematical models of biological systems with a focus on the immune system.

 #### CV

-since 5/2023 -- Associate (W2) Professor of Systems Biology of Infectious Diseases at Charité - University Medicine, Berlin.
+since 5/2023 -- Tenure-Track associate professor (W2) of Systems Biology of Infectious Diseases at Charité - University Medicine, Berlin.

 <br>